Miouyouyou/MyyOpenGLHelpers-example-cmake/README.md

 * OpenGL ES 2.x libraries (e.g. : libGLESv2 on *Nix systems)
 * EGL headers and libraries

-## X11 variant

 To build the X11 variant, you will also need:

-* X11 libraries and headers if you want to compile the X11 variant
+* X11 libraries and headers

+To build the DRM variant, you will need:

+* libdrm (headers and libraries)
+* gbm (headers and libraries)

+To build the Android APK, consult the README in the apk folder

 # Building